List of Hyundai Motor Company manufacturing facilities

 Hyundai Motor Company maintains 12 manufacturing facilities in 10 countries, along with assembling vehicles in assembly plants owned by local companies in several countries.

-Domestic plants
+Domestic facilities

 Ulsan Plant

-The Ulsan Plant is Hyundai Motor’s main production plant.
+The Ulsan Plant is Hyundai Motor’s main production plant and R&D Centre.
 The Ulsan complex sits on 1,200 acres and is the world’s largest single automobile plant.
-The complex comprises five independent plants which employs over 34,000 workers capable of producing 5,600 vehicles daily, producing 38.2 percent of the nation’s vehicles.
-The plant also has its own port where up to three 42,000 ton ships can anchor at the same time.
+The complex comprises five independent plants which employ over 34,000 workers capable of producing 5,600 vehicles daily, producing 38.2 percent of the nation’s vehicles and R&D Centres.
+The plant also has its own port where up to three 42,000-ton ships can anchor at the same time.
 The plant is the birthplace of the South Korean automobile industry and is a self-contained facility that operates its own fire station, hospital and security vehicles.
 The production of the Pony, South Korea’s first mass-produced car, began in the plant.
+It also has Research and Development Centre of Hyundai Motors.

 Current models

 Plant 1

-Completed in 1968, the Plant 1 produces 311,000 vehicles per year.
+Completed in 1968, Plant 1 has the capacity to produce 311,000 vehicles per year.